AFouts/Final-Project/README.md

 A unique .dta file is necessary to replicate the project.
 It is located in "1_data".

 ## Code
 A unique .r script needs to be run to replicate the project anaylses.
+It is located in "2_analyses".
 A snapshot of the environment necessary to run the script is provided in the main directory (files ".Rprofile" and "renv.lock").
 The associated "renv" folder includes a ".gitignore" file due to its size.
 The environment can be set up using R package "renv" and following the usual procedure (setting this repository as working directory).

 ## Outputs
 All .tex table outputs are located in "3_table".
 All .pdf vectorial figures are located in "4_figures".